-Our story starts in 1860, when Louisa emigrated to New Zealand with her family.
-A few years later, Johan came to New Zealand to dig for gold, among thousands of other hopeful pioneers.
+Our Colony story starts in 1860, when Louisa emigrated from Prussia to New Zealand with her family.
+A few years later, Johan Hansen came to New Zealand (from Denmark) to dig for gold, among thousands of other hopeful pioneers.

 Marrying Louisa in 1868 in the Bendigo goldfields of Central Otago and presenting her with a wedding ring cast from gold he had found in the Gabriel's Gully goldfield, Louisa and Johan moved to Thames to start their new life together.